Table of Contents

 Reusable E-commerce Packaging

 Startups are offering reusable mailing bags and boxes that customers return for reuse.
 While adoption is still early, these systems could significantly reduce shipment packaging volumes for online sellers.
+WRAP publishes research and case studies on reuse systems across various sectors.

 Recycling: Designing for End-of-Life